Brandon Curry: Bodybuilding career

-Initially competing in the light-heavyweight class, Curry won his first bodybuilding competition, the 2003 Supernatural Bodybuilding.
+Brandon Curry entered his first bodybuilding contest at 19 in 2000 and won not just the novice title but also the open overall.
+In 2003, he won the 2003 Supernatural Bodybuilding Show.
 On June 17, 2006, he came in second in the light-heavyweight division at the NPC Junior National Championships; the five-foot-seven Curry weighed 189 pounds for that event.
 The following year, with 28 additional pounds added to his frame, he moved up to the heavyweight division for the NPC USA Championships on July 28, 2007, where he finished second in his division.
 On November 17, 2007, he came in second in the heavyweight division for that year's NPC National Championships.

 In 2019, he won the Arnold Classic and cemented himself as one of the elite bodybuilders in the world with his win at the 2019 Mr. Olympia.
 His initial success was in 2011 Mr. Olympia competitions where he stood 8th on his first time coming to Olympia's Stage.
 On July 25, 2008, Curry won both the heavyweight division and the overall of the NPC USA Championships, which secured him ranking as a professional bodybuilder.